Sun Prairie teacher accused of recording students in bathroom

-A Sun Prairie middle school teacher was accused Friday of recording students in the school bathroom over a period of time.
+A Sun Prairie middle school teacher was accused Friday of recording students in a school bathroom over a period of time.

 Matthew E. Quaglieri, 34, was arrested on a tentative charge of possession of child pornography, Sun Prairie police said in a statement.